Discreet Confidential Consultation (213) 374-3952

 This doesn't necessarily mean that a criminal charge will be filed.
 For a criminal charge to be filed in a sexual harassment context, someone will have to engage in illegal activity.
 For example, if they committed a sexual battery against another person, Penal Code Section 243.4 – harmful or offensive touching in a sexual context – could be charged at the criminal level.

-Someone convicted of sexual battery could be forced to register as a sex offender and be placed in jail for their activities depending on the circumstances of the sexual touching.
-When you talk about these sex-based defenses, you also want to look at whether or not the situation is a misdemeanor or a felony.
+If someone is convicted of sexual battery, they could be required to register as a sex offender and face imprisonment, depending on the circumstances of the offense.
+When discussing these sex-based offenses, it's important to consider whether the situation is a misdemeanor or a felony, as this can significantly impact the severity of the consequences.

-So, the dividing line between felony and misdemeanor as it relates to sex offenses – sexual harassment, sexual touching – really seems to be the severe level of what is done, the context of the violation, and how bad the sexual harassment and sexual touching is in the workforce or otherwise.
+So, the dividing line between felony and misdemeanor as it relates to sex offenses – sexual harassment, sexual touching – really seems to be the severe level of what is done, such as forceful or non-consensual acts, the context of the violation, and how bad the sexual harassment and sexual touching is in the workforce or otherwise.

 Los Angeles County District Attorney's Office Has a Sexual Harassment Unit